 FluidForming Americas (FFA) was approached by the world’s leading kitchen appliance manufacturer to help with the development of a high-performing kitchen appliance.
-We provided expert FEA analysis, part simulation, and prototyping.
+We provided expert FEA analysis, part simulation, and appliance prototyping.

 In this example, we’ll cover our collaborative process and the flexibility that’s possible with the FluidForming technology.
 We’ll even cover costs associated with the project.

-Challenge: Finding optimal material & material thickness
+Challenge: Finding optimal material and material thickness

 Finding the optimal material and material thickness and then prototyping side, back, top, and bottom panels for three microwave oven cavity sizes.

-Process & Solution: FluidForming Hydroforming
+Process & Solution: FluidForming hydroforming

 The development and iteration process at FluidForming Americas was highly integrated with the manufacturer’s design team.

-Step 1: Finite Element Analysis
+STEP 1: Finite Element Analysis

 Upon receiving the purchase order and part drawings, FFA ran the design and material properties through a Finite Element Analysis (FEA).
 This crucial step helped ensure that components — and the specified materials and material thicknesses — would perform well during the FluidForming formation process.

-Step 2: Feedback
+STEP 2: Feedback